zspencer/www.zeespencer.com/_posts/2013-11-12-fear-not-your-ignorance.md

 layout: article
 ---

 Ignorance is a blessing.
-An opportunity.
+An opportunity.<br />

-Ignorance is where possibilities are boundless.
+Ignorance is where possibilities are boundless.<br />
 Don't fear it.
-Embrace it.
+Embrace it.<br />

-Once again explore the unknown.
+Explore the unknown.<br />